 It should be understood that although the item may be presently 'dry,' it was pre-existing conditions that created localized or smaller concentrated areas of moisture buildup and damaging fungus growth.
 Once dry, the result is weakened fibers which can easily be broken and have a dry appearance, feel or sound.

 Plant Watering Overflow

-One condition which may have attributed to the onset of this condition is prior, uncontrolled wetness for long periods of time.
+One condition which may have contributed to the onset of this condition is prior uncontrolled wetness for long periods of time.
 Continuous overflow from plant watering can be a common cause of this type of damage.

-Also typical of this condition is the section of rug or carpet underneath plant pots, especially those planters made of clay, which can transpire moisture and dampness into the rug or carpet.
+Also typical of this condition is the section of rug or carpet underneath plant pots, especially those planters made of clay, which can transfer moisture and dampness into the rug or carpet.

 Pet Stains and other Residues

 Another contributing factor may be residues in the base of the rug or carpet such as those typical of animal pet stains.
-The buildup of urea salts from the pet stains become hygroscopic or 'moisture-attracting,' keeping that section slightly damp for long periods of time.
+The buildup of urea salts from the pet stains becomes hygroscopic or 'moisture-attracting,' keeping that section slightly damp for long periods of time.